naninovel/docs/README.md

 # Naninovel Web Resources

-This project is used to host online resources for [Naninovel](https://naninovel.com) visual novel engine.
+This project is used to host online documentation and tracking tools for [Naninovel](https://naninovel.com) visual novel engine.